barionleg/ANTs_wiki/Anatomy-of-an-antsRegistration-call.md

 |

 > Here are the smoothing values for each step: sigma 3,2,1,0.
 To convert the sigma in amount of mm you can use roughly a factor of 2.36.
-The above correspond to 7mm, 5mm, 2mm and no smoothing
+The above correspond roughly to 7mm, 5mm, 2mm and 0mm (no smoothing).
-Need to check if the factor is correct.
-ANTs uses simple Gaussian, not FWHM
-Note, smoothing occurs before shrinking to lower resolution.
+Smoothing occurs before shrinking to lower resolution.
-Phil, sigmas are in vox here, why is that?

         --smoothing-sigmas 3x2x1x0vox \
 |